Mr. Incredible (Mya song): Background and synopsis

-On December 25, 2012, at approximately 10pm EST Mýa announced on Twitter that she had something exclusive for her fans.
-Voted by her fans as their favorite song on the album, Harrison presented fans with an accompanying music video for "Mr. Incredible".
+On December 25, 2012, at approximately 10 p.m.
+EST Mýa announced on Twitter that she had something exclusive for her fans.
+Voted by her fans as their favorite song on the album, Harrison presented fans with an accompanying music video for "Mr. Incredible."
 The sensual clip which pays homage to the '70s era is dedicated to her fans to thank them for supporting her 2011 album K.I.S.S.
 (Keep It Sexy & Simple).
 Directed by Harrison's backup dancer Derek Brown, the visual shows Mýa sporting an afro while soaking in a bathtub wearing only jewelry and pearls as she whispers sweet nothings on the phone in the vintage video.
 As the video continues, it reveals Harrison retreating to the bathroom where rose petals are laid out in a night of passion with her Mr. Incredible and strolling the sandy shores.

 Formats and track listings

+Credits and personnel

+Credits adapted from the liner notes of K.I.S.S.
+(Keep It Sexy & Simple).